Collegiate secret societies in North America: Fordham University

 Fordham University was long accused of being involved with secret societies and covert activities due to anti-Catholic and nativist sentiments against the Irish and Italian immigrants it historically served.
 John Kelly, successor to Boss Tweed as Grand Sachem of Tammany Hall, was the nephew-in-law of Cardinal John McCloskey, the first president of Fordham, and many Fordham students and alumni were involved with Tammany Hall, including Edward Flynn, 20th-century chair of the Democratic National Committee.

 Fr.
 Leo McLaughlin S.J. founded the Fordham Club in 1954.
 Membership is reserved to about thirty members of the Fordham College at Rose Hill senior class "recommended by their prominence and influence in extracurricular endeavors during their first three college years, having contributed in a significant and preeminent way to the vibrant spirit of Fordham."
-They have a robust alumni network with regular reunions and influence in the University.
+They have a robust alumni network with regular reunions and influence in the university.

 Founded in 1837, the Parthenian Sodality was transferred to Fordham, which was founded in 1841, from St. Mary's College in Kentucky when the Jesuits took over the administration of Fordham from the Archdiocese of New York in 1846.
 Approval of the transfer was granted by the Roman Prima Primaria in 1847.
 The Roman Sodality, under whose guidance the Parthenian Sodality was, was first founded in Rome in 1584.
 Though no longer held to the Roman sodality after Vatican II, the organization is said to exist in some form to this day under the name The Second Sodality, at which point it transitioned to being more identifiable as a secret society: hiding membership, meeting at odd times, and communicating through codes and riddles.
-The chapel atop the administration building, now known as Cunniffe House, listed over a hundred years of members, but this practice was ended around when the sodality went covert.
-It is said they will leave clues in the form of sonnets around campus and in the student newspapers to attract members.
+The chapel atop the administration building, now known as Cunniffe House, listed over a hundred years of members, but this practice ended around when the sodality went covert.
+They leave clues in the form of sonnets around campus and in the student newspapers to attract members.
 They tap around 25 members per year, of whom half usually figure out the clues.
 Meetings are usually held in the various chapels around campus, with important ceremonies happening in the Chapel of Our Lady of Sorrows.